Why Do Cats Eat Grass? Is Grass Safe for Cats?

 It’s perfectly normal for cats to eat grass and most cats do it.
-The main reason cats eat grass is because it comes naturally to them and helps support their overall health, kind of like how eating fresh vegetables helps us humans stay healthy.
+The main reason cats eat grass is because it comes naturally to them and helps support their overall health.
 Here are a few more specific reasons why cats eat grass.

 It Helps Them Regurgitate Other Things They’ve Eaten

 The stomach of a cat does not contain the enzymes needed to break down and digest grass.
 This is why it’s common for cats to vomit up the grass they’ve eaten, or at least part of it.
 Together with the grass, comes other things they can’t digest like inedible parts of prey such as bones and fur and hairballs.

 The next time you’re grossed out by your cat throwing up a chunk of fur and bone, you can bet that your cat has likely eaten some grass to help him regurgitate those inedible parts of prey, as disgusting as it may be!

 It Helps Them Poop